This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Unlike some dim sum restaurants in Hong Kong, there were photo menus, as well as English translations.
 You check off what dim sum you want on the order form, then it’s brought fresh to your table as it is cooked.

 I love dim sum.
 Living in San Francisco, I’ve had it a lot, but Tim Ho Wan blew my mind.
 I started with their crispy baked BBQ pork buns, vermicelli roll with BBQ pork, deep fried dumplings filled with pork, prawn dumplings, and steamed egg cake.
 Everything was delicious.

 The baked BBQ pork buns were so good that I had to have a second order along with the deep fried dumplings that arrived later.
 I love baked BBQ pork buns normally, but these were on an entirely different level.
 They were crispy on the outside, but fresh on the inside, packed with BBQ pork goodness.
+They’re also known as pineapple buns, due to the texture.
 I’m writing this some six months later, and I can still remember exactly how Tim Ho Wan’s crispy baked BBQ pork buns taste.

 This entire meal cost just 126 HKD, which is around $16 USD.
 It’s the cheapest Michelin star restaurant in the world.
 It’s no wonder why people line up for Tim Ho Wan’s dim sum because I’d consider flying back to Hong Kong just for the baked pork buns alone.